Summary of Activities at the Vermont Zen Center

 Retreats

-Retreats are loosely-structured periods for silent meditation usually lasting five days.
-They are held once a year in Vermont.
-Personal retreats can take place any time there is availablility in the Zen Center's schedule.
+Retreats are loosely-structured periods for silent meditation lasting two to three days.
+They are held once a year in Vermont and Costa Rica.
+Personal retreats can take place any time there is availablility in the Zen Center's solo retreat cabin.

 Term Student Programs